Bocas del Toro Is Back: Roadblocks Lifted, Tours Resume, and the Islands Are Calling

 The first time it rained during my Panama trip, I was caught under a crumbling archway in Casco Viejo, watching water pour off clay rooftops like a scene from a movie.
 I thought I’d have to cancel my plans.
 Instead, I followed the scent of sautéed onions into a tiny café, ordered a bowl of sancocho, and found myself in conversation with a cook who had been perfecting her grandmother’s recipe since she was 12.

-Here’s your 2025 rainy-day foodie guide to Panama City — what to eat, where to hide, and how to turn stormy skies into culinary gold.
+Here’s your freshly updated 2026 rainy-day foodie guide to Panama City — what to eat, where to hide, and how to turn stormy skies into culinary gold.

 1. Cook with Locals, Eat Like Family